What Is A Classic Car?Posted on 11-18-2021

 Even cars from the last 20 years qualify for Hagerty collector insurance if they are, for instance, a limited or special edition, a supercar, or some kind of special interest or imported vehicle.
 That shows that Hagerty is even speculating as to what will become a “classic” by offering insurance to those who have not yet crossed that 20-year threshold but still hold clearly collectible and interesting car models.

 What Adds to Classic Car Value?

 We have already mentioned the key point that what really makes a classic car is collectibility, but what are the factors that add so-called collector value?
+We've recently created a classic car value guide to help you determine the worth of your vehicle!
 Being in the business of classic car sales, and helping clients buy/sell over 10,000 cars, we have the decades of experience necessary to help you determine the value of your vehicle.
 At GR Auto Gallery, we initiated our vehicle consignment program as a way to help owners get the true value out of selling their special interest car online.

 It’s basic economics that scarcity raises prices, and the same is true for classic cars.
 The rarer or harder to find a car is, the more naturally valuable it becomes.
 It’s not an absolute or universal rule, of course.
 Ford stopped producing the deadly Pinto models, but their rarity now doesn’t make them more valuable.
 So, on top of rarity, there needs to be more.

 Cars that are perceived as the greatest of their generation, or cars that were heavily featured in popular culture --- think the Ford Mustang in “Bullitt” or the 1963 Aston Martin DB5 in James Bond --- will certainly have massive collector value.
 They can sometimes amass a cult-like status.
 What’s interesting is that this can happen to all kinds of cars, from exotic supercars to the VW Beetle (thanks Herbie).